-Our lawyers have represented several people injured when they were hit by a golf ball.
+Our attorneys have represented several people injured on a golf course when they were hit by a golf ball.
 If you are hit by a golf ball while golfing, our Minnesota injury attorneys may be able to get compensation for you from the other golfer’s homeowners insurance.
-Here is an example of one golf course injury handled by a lawyer in our office.
+Here is an example of one golf course injury handled by a lawyer in our office:

 On at least two different occasions that day, the course ranger came by in a golf cart and warned the walking threesome that they needed to play faster.
 As a result, all three golfers were trying to pick up the pace as best as they could.
 There was no order to who would tee-off first at each hole.
 Instead, when they reached the tee, whoever was ready to tee-off first would do so, so it varied from hole to hole who hit first.

 The tragic incident happened at the 15th hole.
 The threesome came to the hole and the two women moved towards the women’s tee to tee off first.
 At that same time, there was a beer/water cart lady parked on the cart path to the left of the ladies’ tee.
 As our client moved to the ladies’ tee to tee-off, her golfer friend was buying some water from the “cart lady.”

 As her friend watched, our client moved towards the ladies’ tee when suddenly the man assigned to play with them, teed off from the men’s tee (located behind the women’s tee).
 He gave no warning that he was hitting the ball.
 Unfortunately, he clipped the ball and it veered to the left and struck our client in the head as she was approaching the tee.
 Our client was approximately 15 feet from the ladies’ tee when she was struck.